BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eNetDataSendEvent.md

     - dataType: unsigned char*
       description: The packet data
       name: data
+    - dataType: int
+      description: The ID of the player this data is relating to
+      name: playerID
     - dataType: double
       description: The current server time
       name: eventTime